-Political marginalization is a significant driving factor behind youth (re-)recruitment into armed forces and groups.
+Political marginalization is a significant factor driving youth (re-)recruitment into armed forces and groups.
 Ensuring that youth have necessary and appropriate levels of voice and representation in their communities and nationally is a critical element of successful reintegration.

 Reintegration support should aim to create opportunities for young people's civic and political engagement at the local level, including strategies for ensuring the inclusion of youth former combatants and youth formerly associated with armed forces and groups in local decision-making processes.
-Programmatic collaboration with community-based organizations and NGOs engaging in political development initiatives (for e.g., political party capacity development and the establishment of youth parliaments) to identify and promote opportunities for youth engagement can be a useful way to develop this stream of work.
-At the national level, DDR practitioners should coordinate and collaborate with national youth organisations to help facilitate social relations with peers and opportunities to engage in youth-led political initiatives.
-This should be accompanied by the aforementioned life-skills, including civic education, which could be jointly attended by civilian youth, to ensure a conflict sensitive approach.
+Programmatic collaboration with community-based organizations and non-governmental organizations engaging in political development initiatives (for example, political party capacity development and the establishment of youth parliaments) to identify and promote opportunities for youth engagement can be a useful way to develop this stream of work.
+At the national level, DDR practitioners should coordinate and collaborate with national youth organizations to help facilitate social relations with peers and opportunities to engage in youth-led political initiatives.
+This should be accompanied by the aforementioned life skills training, including civic education, which could be jointly attended by civilian youth, to ensure a conflict-sensitive approach.

-Youth ex-combatants and youth formerly associated with armed forces and groups have the potential to play a significant, positive role in peace building.
+Youth ex-combatants and youth formerly associated with armed forces and groups have the potential to play a significant, positive role in peacebuilding.
 Reintegration programmes should therefore make significant resources available to promote youth as agents of change.
 Programmatic interventions seeking to promote the role of youth as peaceful agents of change might include:

-- a training programme for youth (former members of armed forces and groups and otherwise) in political mediation, grassroots organization and advocacy. - a youth-led community peace education programme utilising creative platforms (e.g. sport, music, visual arts, theatre and dance) to promote a culture of non-violence and peace - a youth managed peer education and mentoring programme promoting equality, trust and thought-provoking learning on issues such as SGBV, social inclusion, violence prevention, climate change and sustainable development, among others. - an activity reusing scrapped weapons for artistic and symbolic purposes could be included as a reintegration activity involving community youth in an effort to build confidence and connections between youth, as well as leave lasting messages for peace in communities. - a small grants facility for youth (both former members of armed forces and groups and otherwise) supporting youth designed and implemented social programmes that have an articulated community benefit. - a community-driven development facility that brings youth (both former members of armed forces and groups and otherwise) together with community leaders to identify, design and implement small infrastructure projects benefiting the community (and providing employment).
+A training programme for youth (former members of armed forces and groups and otherwise) in political mediation, grassroots organization and advocacy;

-- a local-level political forum that enables youth to engagement in local decision-making processes and provides referral services for access to resources. - a national dialogue process, coordinating with other relevant youth actors, to lobby for greater youth participation in the formal political process and give youth a seat at the table at local, subnational and national levels.
+- A youth-led community peace education programme utilizing creative platforms (e.g., sports, music, visual arts, theatre and dance) to promote a culture of non-violence and peace; - A youth-managed peer education and mentoring programme promoting equality, trust and thought-provoking learning on issues such as sexual and gender-based violence, social inclusion, violence prevention, climate change and sustainable development; - An activity reusing scrapped weapons for artistic and symbolic purposes as a reintegration activity involving community youth in an effort to build confidence and connections, as well as leave lasting messages for peace in communities; - A small grants facility for youth (both former members of armed forces and groups and otherwise) supporting youth-designed and -implemented social programmes that have an articulated community benefit; - A community-driven development facility that brings youth (both former members of armed forces and groups and otherwise) together with community leaders to identify, design and implement small infrastructure projects benefiting the community (and providing employment); - A local-level political forum that enables youth to engage in local decision-making processes and provides referral services for access to resources; and - A national dialogue process, coordinating with other relevant youth actors, to lobby for greater youth participation in the formal political process and give youth a seat at the table at local, subnational and national levels.